eecs280staff/tutorials/docs/setup_wsl.md

 ```
 {: data-highlight="3"}

-If the `VERSION` is 1, you must [upgrade to WSL 2](https://learn.microsoft.com/en-us/windows/wsl/install-manual).

 ## Setup Ubuntu
 From the previous section, you have installed WSL and an Ubuntu Linux distribution.
 You'll do most C++ development in Ubuntu rather than Windows.
 Let's get it set up.

 Start an Ubuntu Bash shell.
 Bash is a command-line interface for Linux.
-(This is NOT the same as PowerShell.)
 Search for "Ubuntu" or "bash" in the start menu.

 <img src="images/wsl020.png" width="240px" /> | <img src="images/wsl030.png" width="480px" />

-The bash prompt ends with a `$`.
-To follow the steps below, enter commands that appear after the prompt into bash and hit enter.
+The bash command prompt ends with a `$`.
+To follow the steps below, type commands that appear after the `$` and hit enter.

 ### First time: create account
 The first time you open Ubuntu, you will be prompted to create a Linux username and password.
 Follow the prompts to create one.